mconigliaro/conveyor/README.rst

-Now of course, you probably don't want *all* of your application servers to deploy the application at the same time, because that will almost certainly lead to a brief period of downtime while the deployment is occurring.
+Now of course, you probably don't want *all* of your application servers to deploy the application at the same time, because that will almost certainly lead to a brief period of downtime until the deployment is complete.
 This is where Conveyor's concept of "slots" comes in.
 By default the **hoist** command creates new applications with just one slot.
 When an application change is detected, the first **conveyor** daemon that sees this change will "occupy" that free slot